-Popular Mechanics predicts: "Computers in the future may weigh no more than 1.5 tons."
+The Popular Mechanics magazine predicts: "Computers in the future may weigh no more than 1.5 tons."

-The small-scale electronic machine (SSEM) is fully operational at Manchester University.
+The (small-scale electronic machine) is fully operational at Manchester University.

 New computer products and services introduced in 1949

-The EDSAC performs its first calculation on May 6, 1949.
+The EDSAC performed its first calculation on May 6, 1949.